exabyssus/tvnet-feed/readme.md

 # Usage
 To view the feed you must sign up (Head over to `/register`)<br>
-After registering, you must verify your email by clicking the link in the email received.<br>
+After registering, you must verify your email by clicking the link in the email received.
+(SMTP server must be connected)<br>
 After email is verified and you are authenticated, you can view the feed by going to `/feed`